thibautcornolti/Zappy/README.md

 Differents kinds and quantities of stone are required depending on the level to reach.
 Along with stones, food is required to live as they are consumed with time.
 Stones and food can be picked up from the ground or dropped to the ground.

-The game is implemented and exposed by the server.
+The project is composed of 3 modules:
+- The server module [C]:
+    - It implements the game and exposes it to clients.
+    - It manages clients asynchronously.
+    - It has 3 modes: Player mode, UI mode and Administrator mode.
+- The AI module [Python]:
-An artificial intelligence can connect to it and play the game.
+    - It can connect to the server and play the game.
+    - It is able to get all the way to level 8.
+- The UI module [Typescript]:
-A GUI can connect to the server, access custom commands to hook into the state of the game and be notified of every events occuring in the game.
+    - It can connect to the server and access custom commands to hook into the state of the game.
-An administrator can also connect to the server and access custom commands to alter the state of the game or the server configuration.
+    - The server notifies it of every events occuring in the game.
+    - It represents the game world as a 3D scene using Three.JS

 ## Build instructions